Don’t pass up those cheap tea cups you see on your next thrift shopping trip. They’re perfect for starting a kitchen window herb garden!

 Now that I’ve got those nice windows to grow in, recycled yogurt cups just won’t do!
 This year’s new herbs are growing in style in their own custom tea-cup planters.

-First, I gave them a couple of coats of white spray paint as a primer to cover the fruit trim.
-(Sorry there’s no pic for this but you get the idea, I’m sure.)
+First, I gave those cheap tea cups a couple of coats of white spray paint as a primer to cover the fruit trim.

 Then for the design work I used: